Customer Service Standards

 If a Federal Agency Requests Records on Your Behalf . . .

 The requested records will be ready when promised.

 If You Request Records under Provisions of the Freedom of Information Act . . .

 You will receive a written response or acknowledgement within 20 working days after the request is received by the NARA office that maintains the records.
 If you appeal any of the determinations made about your Freedom of Information request, your appeal will be answered within 20 working days of its receipt by the Deputy Archivist.

-If You Visit the National Archives Experience in Washington, DC . . .
+If You Visit the National Archives Museum in Washington, DC . . .